n-of-one/attack_vector_2/backend/README.md

 `FRONTIER_ORTHANK_TOKEN`   Security token to access Orthank (Frontier Larp only).
 Defaults to: none

+`ADMIN_PASSWORD`   Password for Admin logins.
+Defaults to: disabled (with this value, admin logins are disabled)

+The application allows admins to log in with username and password.
+There is only one password for the entire site.
+Please use a strong password for this, for example a 32 character random string.

 ## Running:

 The application is a Spring boot standalone java app, the main method class is: org.n1.av2.backend